-There are four main metrics to pay attention to when analysing the results of your email campaign in Mailchimp.
+There are four main metrics to pay attention to when analysing email campaigns in Mailchimp.
 These all do pretty much what they say on the tin, but this post will hopefully clarify any queries you might have.

 The open rate is the number of people who have opened your email.